mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

   Nevertheless other players wanted more influence and pushed for an open standard.

-- PaaS adoption OpenShift v3, Stackato v4, Deis (from outset)
+- PaaS adoption OpenShift CP v3, Stackato v4, Deis (from outset)

 - OCI was formed in June 2015. https://www.opencontainers.org/